cvra/robot-software/README.markdown

 1. Open a TCP connection to the server on port 20001.
 2. The server accepts the connection and forks a handler.
-3. The client writes the request, formatted as a message (see above).
+3. The client writes the request, formatted as a message wrapped in a serial datagram (see above).
 4. The server reads the message type and parameters and executes whatever action is appropriate.
 5. (Optional) the server writes answer data to the client, MessagePack encoded.
 6. The server closes the connection.